dylanlan/dylanlan.github.io/_posts/2024-01-10-website-updated.md

 categories: awakening
 ---

-I added a "Guild" page to this website today, as well as a "Silly Games" page.
-You can find both on the left navigation menu.
+Welcome to my personal fan website for Darkages!
+You can find various links on the left navigation menu:

+- Adventure Log for some in-game screenshots
+- Getting Started guide
+- Guild for some information about a recently connected group of friends
+- Links to other Darkages fan sites
+- Name Lottery for claiming a new character name
+- Religion for some in-game lore
+- Silly Games for some meta-games